mullercarolana/App-Loucos_por_Acai/README.md

-# E-Commerce Loucos por Açaí :woman_teacher:
+# E-Commerce Loucos por Açaí :woman_technologist:

 ### O que é?